 State Farm auto insurance claims served to identify crashes involving children.
 With appropriate consent and security safeguards in place, information was transferred to CHOP for telephone interviews and in-depth crash investigations.
-As of December 31, 2007, when State Farm ended its data collection, more than 875,000 children involved in 600,000 crashes reported to State Farm were enrolled in the study.

 With policyholder consent, information was forwarded electronically from State Farm headquarters to the research team at CHOP.
 Data was manually selected for on-site crash investigations and automatically selected for detailed telephone interviews.
 These interviews gave researchers a comprehensive view of the range of crash and injury severity, while detailed crash investigations provided them with information to help determine why children are injured in crashes.